daniel5151/blog/content/post/c-is-not-dependency-free.md

 # Rust is _Truly_ Dependency Free

-Like any great systems programming language, it doesn't take much of anything to get Rust up running on a new platform.
+Like any great systems programming language, it doesn't take much of anything to get Rust up and running on a new platform.

-In fact, a minimal Rust "runtime" (cheekily called [`r0`](https://github.com/rust-embedded/r0)) consists of a short prelude of machine code that zeroes out the .bss section and hands off execution to `main`.
+In fact, a minimal Rust "runtime" (cheekily called [`r0`](https://github.com/rust-embedded/r0)) typically consists of a short prelude that zeroes out the .bss section and hands off execution to `main`.

 That's it\![^rs-panic-handler]